ahcheongL/carving_llvm/Readme.md

     * Use gdb to check parameter and global variables are correctly set.

 3. If you want to get coverage data, use `simple_unit_driver_pass_coverage.py` instead of `simple_unit_driver_pass.py`.
 You don't have to build the original bitcode file again with `--coverage` option.
+    * gllvm has a bug that failure on measuring coverage when you compile and link at the same time.
+Seperate the compile and link commands.
+        * Example : `gclang main.c --coverage -c -o main.o; gclang main.o --coverage -o main`